wasn-lab/DGX_Dev_Pod/README.md

 <!-- tocstop -->

 ## What is DGX Dev Pod?
-The DGX Dev Pod is a platform that allows WASN students to dynamically create development environments base on Kubernetes Pod.
-Students simply create their own configuration file, and ArgoCD will quickly set up a development environment that includes a [code-server](https://github.com/coder/code-server) based on the Docker image specified in the file.
+The DGX Dev Pod is an experimental platform that allows students to freely choose the development environment they want to use.

-## More About Dev Pod
+## More About DGX Dev Pod
-Dev Pod utilizes [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and [Helm](https://helm.sh/) to establish an automated deployment flow.
+DGX Dev Pod utilizes [Kubernetes](https://kubernetes.io/), [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and [Helm](https://helm.sh/) to establish an automated deployment flow.

+This project is hosted on a on-premises Kubernetes cluster and utilizes a GitOps flow to enable version control for infrastructure configurations.
+ArgoCD plays a crucial role in this project, allowing students to flexibly choose the container image they need for experiments.
+ArgoCD continuously monitors the `main` branch of this Git repository.
+Students simply need to `git push` their environment configuration YAML files to the Git repository, and ArgoCD will automatically create a dedicated namespace for the student, provision a Kubernetes Pod and Ingress within that namespace, and launch [code-server](https://github.com/coder/code-server) in the Pod to accept external connections.
+This setup allows students to directly access a VS Code-like editor from their web browser to write code and conduct experiments.

 ![DGX](./docs/assets/DGX-architecture.png)